Our Mission:

 Advocacy, or Activism

 Yale Effective Altruism is a hub for students to not only know more about effective altruism but also a place to build a community and get to know other students professionally and personally.
-As a result, we host a variety of speaker events with prominent individuals such as Molly Crocket, Mushfiq Mobarak, Jeff Sebo and Shelly Kagan.
-We typically host a handful of speaker events each semester including talks by alums or Yale professors.
+As a result, we host a variety of speaker events with individuals pursuing careers in high-impact fields such as Molly Crocket, Mushfiq Mobarak, Jeff Sebo, and Aaron Hamlin.
+We typically host a handful of speaker events each year including talks by alums or Yale professors.